 Interactions of anabolic steroids and intoxicants

-Steroid use lessens the pleasure caused by stimulants
+Steroid use lessens the pleasure induced by stimulants

 Steroids change the central nervous system sensitivity to cannabis